hauleth/plug_telemetry_server_timing/README.md

 plug Plug.Telemetry, event_prefix: [:my, :plug]
 ```

-And then you need to install metrics you will want to see in the DevTools:
+And then you need to `install/1` metrics you will want to see in the DevTools:

 ```elixir
 Plug.Telemetry.ServerTiming.install([